wacht/RestaurantReviews/DevNotes.wacht.md

   - This means that posts won't actually record data...
 - Assume authenticated user
 - Log to default logger

+More assumptions
+- CityId: there's half a dozen ways to paramatarize a city (zip code, name, name+state, geolocation, neighborhood).
+For simplicity, I went with an internal CityId... which likely isn't the optimal solution

 ### Issues